Hwanbyeokdang: An anecdote

-The pavilion is known as a historical site related to Jeong Cheol and has an anecdote regarding him.
-When Kim Yun-je took a nap in the pavilion, he dreamed that a dragon flew into the sky from a fishing spot.
+The pavilion is known as a historical site related to Chŏng Ch'ŏl and has an anecdote regarding him.
+When Kim Yunje took a nap in the pavilion, he dreamed that a dragon flew into the sky from a fishing spot.
 After awakening, he felt odd, so ran to the place and found a boy swimming there.
 Kim was so fascinated with the boy and his remarkable appearance, that arranged for his granddaughter to marry the boy.
-The boy was Jeong Cheol who later became a politician and famous literary figure.
+The boy was Chŏng Ch'ŏl who later became a politician and famous literary figure.

 Structures

 The pavilion was constructed on a stone embankment on the hillside facing south.
 It has rooms on the south, north and west sides and has a wooden verandah on both the east and west sides.
 When originally built it was in the traditional style of a pavilion but was modified by Sachon's descendants.
 When first built it was surrounded by bamboo but these have now gone and in place of the bamboo there are myrtle, zelkova, phoenix, cherry and Chinese quince trees.